-You see, when my youngest daughter (K2) was born, my milk came in fast and heavy.
+You see, when Kennedy was born, my milk came in fast and heavy.
 I nursed and pumped back-and-forth almost constantly in the first few days because she was born about 4 weeks early and the nurses were adamant that she needed as many calories as possible with little to no calories spent (nursing can require a lot more effort than sucking down an easy-flowing bottle).
 So when I started making 150 mL each time I pumped, I was ecstatic!
 And when that 150 mL bumped up to 250 mL, I was even happier.

 I didn’t know how wrong I would be.